dustinpfister/blog_posts/_posts/threejs-curve.md

 ### 1.1 - Line Curve Example with Points

-There is a Line Curve 3 class that is one built in option for cretaign a curve.
+There is a Line Curve 3 class that is one built in option for creating a curve.
 This is just making an instance of a curve that is just a line between two points, but it is still an instance of a curve.
-So then this can be used in any situautin that i need a curve object that is just a line actually.
+So then this can be used in any situation that i need a curve object that is just a line actually.

 ```js
 //-------- ----------